 What happens when two stockholders share the same address?
 We may satisfy the SEC rules regarding delivery of proxy statements by delivering a single proxy statement to an address shared by two or more of our stockholders.
 This delivery method is known as "householding" and can result in meaningful cost savings for us.
 To take advantage of this opportunity, we may deliver only one proxy statement to multiple stockholders who share an address unless contrary instructions are received prior to the mailing date.
 Similarly, if you share an address with another stockholder and have received multiple copies of our proxy materials, you may write us at the address above or call us at 800-640-4016 to request delivery of a single copy of these materials in the future.
-We undertake to deliver promptly, upon written or oral request, a separate copy of the proxy statement to a stockholder at a shared address to which a single copy of these documents was delivered.
-If you hold stock as a record stockholder and prefer to receive separate copies of a proxy statement either now or in the future, please contact us.
+We undertake to deliver promptly, upon written or oral request, a separate copy of the proxy statement to a stockholder and prefer to receive separate copies of a proxy statement either now or in the future, please contact us.